Hypotonia: Signs and symptoms

 Central hypotonia accounts for 60 to 80% of all hypotonia in infants.
 Hypotonic patients may display a variety of objective manifestations that indicate decreased muscle tone.
 Motor skills delay is often observed, along with hypermobile or hyperflexible joints, drooling and speech difficulties, poor reflexes, decreased strength, decreased activity tolerance, rounded shoulder posture, with leaning onto supports, and poor attention.
 The extent and occurrence of specific objective manifestations depends upon the age of the patient, the severity of the hypotonia, the specific muscles affected, and sometimes the underlying cause.
 For instance, some people with hypotonia may experience constipation, while others have no bowel problems.

 Floppy baby syndrome

 The term "floppy infant syndrome" is used to describe abnormal limpness when an infant is born, affecting limbs, trunk, and head.
 Such condition may appear immediately after birth or during early life as inability to maintain proper posture during movement and rest.
-In severe cases, hypotonic infants often have difficulty feeding, as their mouth muscles cannot maintain a proper suck-swallow pattern, or a good breastfeeding latch.
+In severe cases, hypotonic infants have difficulty feeding, as their mouth muscles cannot maintain a proper suck-swallow pattern, or a good breastfeeding latch.